NAVRockClimber/NAVRockClimber.github.io/_posts/2021-09-17-downloading-devops-artifact-via-api.md

 icon: fa-cube
 ---

 In my [previous post]({% post_url 2021-09-10-downloading-devops-artifact %}) I described how we can utilize the internal artifacttool from Microsoft that is used in the Azure CLI and in the pipeline task to download a universal Artifact from a feed hosted in Azure DevOps.
-It is a good solution if you are sitting on a blank vm or docker container but if you want to download an artifact from an application you are currently writing you would need to open a new process and invoke the tool.
-I am not a fan of opening new processes and invoking external applications (at least under windows) due to it is in my experience always a point of failure.
+It is a good solution if you are sitting on a blank vm or docker container but if you want to download an artifact from an application you are currently writing you would need to create a new process and invoke the tool.
+I am not a fan of creating new processes and invoking external applications due to it is in my experience always a point of failure.
 Meaning if it breaks it breaks there.

 So I fired up Fiddler and send a request for downloading an artifact with the artifacttool.

+## TL;DR

+I created a [http-file](https://github.com/NAVRockClimber/devops_cli_info/blob/master/artifact.http) for the VS Code Rest Client where you just need to fill the variables with your values to download a universal artifact from DevOps.

 ## Fiddling around